As a member of the Law Society of Upper Canada and the Law Society of Saskatchewan, Dr. Yvonne Boyer practices in the

-Yvonne Boyer holds the Canada Research Chair in Aboriginal Health and Wellness at Brandon University and a Professor of Native Studies.
-As a member of the Law Society of Upper Canada and the Law Society of Saskatchewan with over 20 years of experience practicing law, she has published extensively on the topics of First Nations, Métis and Inuit and the intersect between health and the law as well as Aboriginal and treaty rights and their constitutional protections.
+Yvonne Boyer is the Associate Director of the University of Ottawa Centre for Health Law, Policy and Ethics and Professor in the Faculty of Law.
+She formerly held the Canada Research Chair in Aboriginal Health and Wellness at Brandon University and a Professor of Native Studies.
+As a member of the Law Society of Upper Canada and the Law Society of Saskatchewan with over 21 years of experience practicing law, she has published extensively on the topics of First Nations, Métis and Inuit and the intersect between health and the law as well as Aboriginal and treaty rights and their constitutional protections.
 Yvonne is a former Canadian Human Rights Commissioner and an appointed Member of the Federation of Saskatchewan Indian Nations, First Nations Appeals Tribunal.
 She is the former in house counsel to the Native Women's Association of Canada, in house Legal Advisor to the Canadian Nurses Protective Society, and former Senior Policy Analyst and Legal Advisor at the National Aboriginal Health Organization.
-She holds Adjunct Professor status at teh Community Health Sciences in the Faculty of Medicine at the University of Manitoba; the Faculty of Law at the University of Ottawa; and at Johnson Shoyama Graduate School of Public Policy at the Universtiy of Regina.
+She holds Adjunct Professor status at the Community Health Sciences in the Faculty of Medicine at the University of Manitoba; and at Johnson Shoyama Graduate School of Public Policy at the Universtiy of Regina.
 Yvonne received her Bachelor of Laws from the University of Saskatchewan (96), received her Master of Laws (02) and Doctor of Laws (11) from the University of Ottawa.
 In 2013 she completed a Post-Doctoral Fellowship with the Indigenous People’s Health Research Centre (IPHRC) at the University of Regina and she remains a Research Affilite with IPHRC.
 She is the recipient of numerous recognitions and awards.
 Yvonne was born in Saskatchewan and is a member of the Métis Nation of Saskatchewan and the Metis Nation of Ontario, and resides in Ottawa.